uDALES/u-dales/docs/udales-example-simulations.md

 #### Passive scalars point source

-The simulation contains a scalar field with a scalar point source:
+The simulation contains a scalar field with a scalar point source.
+The position of the point source is set by the coordinates `xS`,`yS`, and `zS` (location in metres).
+The strength of the scalar source is set by `SS`, and the standard deviation of the source emission is `sigS`.

 ```fortran
 &SCALARS